-Designing Based On Trends: What it means – Why you’re excited
+Designing Based on Trends: What it Means

 It’s 8am on Monday, and you enter your first meeting of the day with your cup of steaming coffee.
 It’s a strategy meeting.
 Your manager folds her hands, looks at each of you, and says “We need to adjust how we do things.
 From now on, we’re going to start designing based on trends.”

 Maybe she gives you some guidelines, or suggests some sites to check out.
 Maybe she asks each of you to prepare a report for the next meeting about how your department can incorporate trends into your design strategy.

 Whatever the case, you might be feeling a little anxious.
 Your boss is asking you to make a pretty big change, after all.
 Most people design based on what has worked for them in the past, or based on what they think a good idea is.
 But designing around trends is inherently very different.
 Trends, by definition, are constantly evolving.
 You might be thinking, “By the time I get used to something, it might change completely, right?”
 Don’t get “trend” confused with “fad.”
 Trends do evolve, but they are based on culture, and in turn affect culture.
 They aren’t something that just zips in and out of history.
 They have lasting impacts.

 You have all of these questions swirling around your mind, so you go to your computer and immediately google “What is a trend?”

 Designing based on trends is nothing new.
 The word “trend” was coined in the 90’s, but was mostly used in certain social strata and circulated exclusively by economists.
 As time passed, the word has evolved and later used in the fashion industry and most recently in product design.
 Using the word “trend” has evolved from being a trend, to being an everyday part of our language.